domvm/domvm/README.md

 ------------------------
 A thin, fast, dependency-free vdom view layer _(MIT Licensed)_

 ### NOTICE: Parts of domvm are not yet stable! v1.0 is scheduled for 2016-04-01.
-Until then, API is subject to change.

 ---
 #### Philosophy